Promoting pharmacy to others

-Following a pharmacy visit, MPs may offer to collaborate on a press release for use on their website or with local media.
-Those who are briefed virtually may also offer to publish a supportive statement or release for their websites or local media.
+If an MP attends a pharmacy visit, they may offer to collaborate on a press release for use on their website or with local media.
+Those who are briefed virtually may also offer to publish supportive statements to promote particular services.
 A template for either of these is available below which LPCs can edit accordingly.